Coxeter tournaments: Background

-For any given root system, all choices of positive systems are equivalent up to conjugation by elements of the Weyl group.
+For any given root system, all choices of positive systems are equivalent up to the action of the Weyl group.
 For this reason, it usually suffices to consider one choice of positive system.

 \begin{example} We will use the following choices of $\Phi^+$ for the root systems in \cref{E_infinitefamilies} are as follows: \begin{itemize} \item $A_{n-1}^+ = \{e_i - e_j : i > j \in [n]\}$, \item $B_n^+ = \{e_i \pm e_j : i > j \in [n]\} \cup \{e_i : i \in [n]\}$, \item $C_n^+ = \{e_i \pm e_j : i > j \in [n]\} \cup \{2e_i : i \in [n]\}$, \item $D_n^+ = \{e_i \pm e_j : i > j \in [n]\}$. \end{itemize} \end{example}